-The Walt Disney Company takes a holistic approach to ensuring gender equality in our workforce.
-Whilst we recognise that there is always work to be done to improve any gap, we are proud of the percentage of women we employ across the organisation and that we compensate and promote people based on their roles, experience and performance.
+The Walt Disney Company takes a holistic approach to ensuring equality in our workforce.

+While we recognize and understand that there is always work to be done to improve any gap, we are proud of the shape of our organisation and that we compensate and promote people based on their roles, experience and performance.
+The statistics included in the Gender Pay Gap measurement are not reflective of that holistic approach as they only measure the difference between average pay for men and women across a workforce.

-The statistics included in the Gender Pay Gap measurement are not reflective of that holistic approach as they only measure the difference between average pay for men and women across a workforce as a whole.
-The Gender Pay Gap therefore does not take into account broader impacts such as whether men and women are paid the same for similar jobs (equal pay), and the complexities of a workforce within a multi-faceted organisation including technical expertise and differing responsibilities and experience.
+The Gender Pay Gap is a measure of the difference between the average pay of men and women in an organisation, rather than whether men and women are paid the same for similar jobs (equal pay), and it's important to take into account the complexities of a workforce within a multifaceted organisation including technical expertise and differing responsibilities and experience.

-We believe that equal pay is a more insightful measurement.
-Why?
-Because we are confident that at The Walt Disney Company UK, men and women are paid equally and fairly for doing the same job.
 We benchmark our compensation internally and externally and look at the skills, expertise, qualifications, experience and tenure of each candidate to establish appropriate compensation.

 We also take a holistic approach to addressing the gap itself.
-We have a long-standing commitment to provide more growth opportunities for women internally and continue to drive for gender diversity when hiring externally.
-We are also continuously looking to remove the barriers that women face as part of their progression and have brought in new initiatives to help in this regard.
-Some of the actions we've already put in place in the last year include:
+We have a long-standing commitment to provide more growth opportunities for women internally.